quandarypeak/simian/README.md

 <a name="readme-top"></a>

 # Simian
-Simian (Similarity Analyser) identifies duplication in Java, C#, C, C++, SQL, COBOL, Ruby, JSP, ASP, HTML, XML, Visual Basic, Groovy source code and even plain text files.
+Simian (Similarity Analyzer) identifies duplication in Java, C#, C, C++, SQL, COBOL, Ruby, JSP, ASP, HTML, XML, Visual Basic, Groovy source code and even plain text files.
 In fact, simian can be used on any human readable files such as ini files, deployment descriptors, you name it.

-For more information, visit https://simian.quandarypeak.com.
+Visit https://simian.quandarypeak.com for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>